threedworld-mit/tdw/Documentation/lessons/visual_perception/id.md

 jug05 is in the frame!
 0.003204345703125
 ```

+## Random numbers and segmentation colors generation

+Segmentation colors are generated randomly by the build.
+It is possible to seed the build's random number generator and generate the same segmentation colors every time you run your controller.
+[Read this for more information.](../core_concepts/random.md)

 ## `IdPassSegmentationColors` output data

 If you only need to know which segmentation colors are in the image, as opposed to *to what extent* an object is in the image, you can send [`send_id_pass_segmentation_colors`](../../api/command_api.md#send_id_pass_segmentation_colors), which will return [`IdPassSegmentationColors`](../../api/output_data.md#IdPassSegmentationColors).